Terree A. Bowers

 - Successfully secured the dismissal of charges against a former regional vice president for a publicly traded medical information technology company after the Department of Justice’s Corporate Fraud Task Force indicted him.
 Terree convinced the task force to drop all charges;

-- Successfully ended an investigation by the Los Angeles United State Attorney’s Office into a San Pedro fish company;
+- Successfully ended an investigation by the Los Angeles United States Attorney’s Office into a San Pedro fish company;

 - Under the Racketeer Influenced and Corrupt Organizations Act, settled civil claims against two major groups of insurance carriers and administrators on behalf of medical providers who were not getting paid;

 - Negotiated favorable resolutions with The California Air Resources Board for two separate international corporations;